IBM-Cloud/ansible-collection-ibm/examples/multiple-vm-ssh/README.md

-# IBM Cloud Ansible: VPC Virtual Server Instance
+# IBM Cloud Ansible: VPC - Multiple Virtual Server Instances

-This example creates a Virtual Server Instance (VSI) inside of a Virtual Private Cloud (VPC).
-The VSI is configured to allow incoming SSH connections through a publicly accessible IP address and authenticated using an SSH key pair.
+This example creates multiple Virtual Server Instances (VSI) inside of a Virtual Private Cloud (VPC).
+All VSIs are created using a common VPC, image, profile, SSH key, and subnet.
+Each VSI is attached to it's own public IP address and configured to allow incoming SSH connections (authenticated using an SSH key pair).

+The number of VSIs created can be configured via the 'vsi_count', defined in vars.yml

 ## VPC Resources